bshlgrs/neato-physics-notepad/readme.md

 - Logic to represent:
   - Equations as strings.
 This involves giving them a new field
   - Expressions as strings
-- The constant in expressions should have a power, so that we can represent sqrt(2) directly
+- Computer algebra system

-Phase 2: build shitty frontend
+## [x] Phase 2: build shitty frontend

 Just make logic for displaying everything and also a button for every allowed action

-later phases:

-- less shitty CAS
+## [ ] Phase 3: make it less shitty
-    - I think it just needs quadratic equations

 - less shitty GUI
   - similar to last time should work
+    - I think I should just give up on using React

+## later

 - magic triangle GUI element
 - make parsers for equations and dimensions and stuff